To Spike or Not To Spike: A Digital Hardware Perspective on Deep Learning Acceleration: Static tasks

 \section{Static tasks}

-\Cref{eq:synaptic_current} embeds one of the major advantages of \ac{SNN} processing: the removal of multiplication between the input feature map (i.e., spikes) and the synaptic weights.
+\Cref{eq:synaptic_current} embeds one of the major advantages of \ac{SNN} processing, namely the removal of multiplication between the input feature map (i.e., spikes) and the synaptic weights.
 In theory, this leads to both hardware and energy savings.
-However, consider the data in \cref{tab:comparison-energy-add-mult-read}:
+However, considering the data in \cref{tab:comparison-energy-add-mult-read},

 the energy consumption for reading a byte from the on-chip buffer, implemented as \ac{SRAM}, exceeds the cost of an \SI{8}{\bit} integer multiplication.
 Hence, a multiply-free \ac{SNN} digital hardware accelerator is not necessarily more efficient than \iac{ANN} accelerator, given that \acp{SNN} require additional memory accesses to update the neuron states.